 This option is very popular with students and universities alike.
-Providing you with a chance to partake in an extended study of a topic that you are interested in.
-It will help you to develop essential skills needed at university or if you wish to go into the workplace.
+Providing you with a chance to partake in an extended study of a topic that you are interested in, whether this is a hobby or linked to a future career path.
+EPQ will help you to develop essential skills needed to be successful at university or if you wish to go into the workplace.

 Our links with HE